-Iran urges US to quickly return to nuclear deal
+Iran warns election delays could slow nuclear deal moves

 “A lot of things can happen between now and September.
 So, it is advisable for the United States to move fast,” Zarif said.

+Going into the presidential election, the Iranian public is disenchanted with President Hassan Rouhani and his allies who struck the nuclear accord.
+Rouhani, a cleric who is a relative moderate in Iran’s theocratic government, is term limited from running again.

+In December, Iran’s parliament passed a bill requiring the government to limit its cooperation with U.N. inspectors and push the nuclear program beyond the agreement’s limits.
+Tehran then began enriching uranium up to 20% purity and other work barred by the deal.

-Iran believes that the U.S., as the country which first reneged on the 2015 agreement, must make the first move, and should not set any preconditions.
+But Iran believes that the U.S., as the country which first reneged on the 2015 agreement, must make the first move, and should not set any preconditions.

+“We are ready to go back immediately, after the United States goes back to implementation of the deal.
+That’s as simple as that,” Zarif said.
+He rejected renegotiating any parts of the deal, or adjusting the “time-frame” under which Tehran should take certain steps.

-“We don’t see any reason for talks; we can go immediately to implementation and then have talks,” Zarif said.
+“We don’t see any reason for talks; we can go immediately to implementation and then have talks,” Zarif said, adding that he has seen no new proposals from the U.S. yet.
+“Up until now, this administration has done nothing different from the Trump administration.”

+The sanctions imposed on Tehran lock it out of international financial markets and bar the country from selling its crude oil abroad.
+Iran’s economy has cratered in the meantime as inflation remains unchecked and its currency, the rial, suffers.
+The coronavirus pandemic has only worsened those woes.

+Zarif said that a significant amount of Iranian money is now being held in Iraq.